BlitzenWang/DigitalHumanitiesPlatform/README.md

 - MainView

-## ToDos

- - [x] figure out where to place CSS
+## Checklist for backend -- updated May 2023

+ - [ ] find a data storing solution that can handle images, pdfs, and text files.
- - [ ] use react router to route between different pages
+ - [ ] Connect the data storage to the backend -- time-consuming
- - [ ] js book-view?
+ - [ ] Implement keyword searching
- - [ ] faster inputting excel sheet data
+   - [ ] Implement cross-file searching
- - [ ] on resource page, embed voyant-tools?
+ - [ ] Decide on the presentation of
+ - [ ] Implement designer-friendly debugging features
+ - [ ] Implement backend logic for the home page
+ - [ ] Implement backend logic for the teaching & research page
+ - [ ] Implement backend logic for about page
+ - [ ] Implementing APIs for search functionality
- - [ ] deploy backend at Heroku
+ - [ ] deploy backend at online platform service providers
+ - [ ] embed data analysis tools
+ - [ ] Implementing monitoring strategy once the website goes live

+## Checklist for frontend -- updated May 2023

+ - [ ] Design and implement the display search result page
+ - [ ] Implement the router for navigating the search results
+ - [ ] Design and implement the presentation page of individual pages/ entire volumes.
+ - [ ] Design the presentation of images and text for each individual page
+ - [ ] Implement the presentation page
+ - [ ] Design and implement the home page
+ - [ ] Design and implement the Teaching & research page
+ - [ ] Refine aesthetics and user experience
- - [ ] deploy the frontend, get a domain name
+ - [ ] deploy frontend at online platform service providers
+ - [ ] Display data analytics, possibly integrating voyant.